Price-to-Sales Below 1 in India: 11.44% CAGR on NSE, Barely Beats the Sensex

 Limitations

-Extreme drawdown risk. -74.63% max drawdown is the worst result of all dedicated exchange blogs in this series.
+Extreme drawdown risk. -76.48% max drawdown.
 Investors need to hold conviction through crashes of that magnitude.
 Most won't.

 Currency risk.
 Returns are in INR.
 USD-based investors face additional FX exposure.
 The INR has depreciated against the USD over this period, which would reduce returns in USD terms.

 Cash drag in early years.
-Sixteen cash periods, mostly 2000-2003, reflect data availability rather than any signal.
-This is a limitation of the historical dataset, not the screen's logic.
+Twenty-two cash periods, mostly 2000-2004, reflect data availability rather than any signal.
+The strategy missed the Sensex's 79.09% gain in 2003 entirely due to insufficient coverage.

 Survivorship bias.
 Exchange membership uses current profiles, not historical.
-Delistings and corporate failures aren't tracked over time.
+Delistings and corporate failures are not tracked over time.

 Transaction costs not included.
 Indian mid-cap stocks can carry higher bid-ask spreads than US large-caps.
 Quarterly rebalancing of 30 names at 0.3-0.8% one-way transaction costs is approximately 0.8-2.0% annual drag depending on portfolio size and execution quality.